xtk93x/Leaflet.TileLayer.ColorFilter/README.md

     }).addTo(map);
 </script>
 ```
-A complete, working example can be found in `example/using-leaflet-legacy-1.9.4.html`.
+A complete, working example can be found in `example/using-leaflet-legacy-1.9.4.html`, and `example/using-leaflet-legacy-0.7.0.html`.

 ### Leaflet 2.x (Global)